Solomon R. Guggenheim Museum: Construction and opening

-Sweeney and Wright had a strained relationship, as they disagreed over basic elements of the planned building.
-Sweeney, who believed that the museum's architecture should be subservient to the art collection, forced Wright to redesign the museum to accommodate more offices and storage facilities.
-The building's lighting issues were a significant point of contention between the two men.
-In addition, the New York City Department of Buildings (DOB) rejected Wright's application for a construction permit in 1953 because the design did not meet building codes.
-Wright tasked Holden with ensuring that the design met building codes and published revised drawings in 1954 and 1956.
+Sweeney and Wright had a strained relationship, as they disagreed over basic elements of the museum's plan.
+Sweeney, who believed its architecture should be subservient to the art, forced Wright to redesign it to accommodate more offices and storage facilities.
+The building's lighting was a significant point of contention between them.
+The New York City Department of Buildings (DOB) also rejected Wright's application for a construction permit in 1953 because the design did not meet building codes.
+Wright tasked Holden with ensuring that the design met codes and published revised drawings in 1954 and 1956.
 Museum staff nevertheless complained that Wright's design did not provide enough storage or laboratory space.
-To save money, Wright modified the design again in 1955, though these savings were canceled out by increasing construction costs.
+To save money, he modified the design again in 1955, though these savings were canceled out by increasing construction costs.

-Four general contractors submitted construction bids in late 1954, and the foundation ultimately hired the Euclid Construction Corporation.
+Four general contractors submitted bids in late 1954, and the foundation ultimately hired the Euclid Construction Corporation.
 The museum rented the Oliver Gould Jennings House at 7 East 72nd Street and relocated there before construction began.
-On May 6, 1956, demolition of the existing buildings on the site began.
-The DOB issued a construction permit on May 23, and work on the museum building began on August 14.
+On May 6, 1956, demolition of the site's existing buildings began.
+The DOB issued a construction permit on May 23, and work on the museum began on August 14.
 Wright opened an office in New York City to oversee the construction, which he felt required his personal attention, and appointed his son-in-law William Wesley Peters to supervise the day-to-day work.
 In practice, neither Wright nor Peters visited the site frequently, so Holden's William Short ended up managing the project.

 Sweeney wanted the new museum to allow "building up a collection which offers up a standard of judgment".
-He wished to change the color scheme, level out the sloping walls, and remove the clerestory windows, which led to prolonged disputes with Wright.
+He wanted to change the color scheme, level out the sloping walls and remove the clerestory windows, which led to prolonged disputes with Wright.
 By early 1958, Harry F. Guggenheim had to handle all communications between Sweeney and Wright, who would not speak to each other.
 The building topped out in May 1958, and the scaffolding on the facade was removed by that August.
-In the meantime, Wright published drawings of the design in several architectural magazines, as he feared that the design would be compromised after his death.
-Against Wright's request, Sweeney painted the walls white, and he hung paintings from metal bars instead of placing them directly on the walls.
+Meanwhile, Wright published drawings of the design in several architectural magazines, as he feared the design would be compromised after his death.
+Against his request, Sweeney painted the walls white and hung paintings from metal bars instead of placing them directly on the walls.
 The building was Wright's last major work; he died in April 1959, six months before its opening.

 The building soft-opened for members of the media on October 20, 1959.
 It was formally dedicated the next day, drawing 600 visitors per hour.
-The building's design was generally able to accommodate the retrospectives and temporary exhibits that the museum hosted over the years.
+Its design was generally able to accommodate the retrospectives and temporary exhibits that it hosted over the years.